Hbravence/AMZN_Forecasting/README.md

 ### 🔗 Running the Script
 To execute this script, **you must obtain your own API key** from **RapidAPI** to access Yahoo Finance data.

----

-This version keeps the **technical depth** while improving **readability and structure**.
-Would you like me to refine any parts further or **add visual examples** like tables or code snippets? 🚀
-You could even include **plots of your forecast results** to make it more engaging!